 Spatial and temporal patterns of nutrients and their environmental impacts from the agriculture sector in India

-Since the launch of the Green Revolution (GR) in Indian agriculture in the 1960s, Indian food production has successfully become self-sufficient but this has also led to increasing soil nitrogen (N) surpluses and various negative environmental impacts, such as NH3 emissions.
-Using the IMAGE Global Nutrient Model, this study explores the development of food production, soil N surpluses and associated NH3 emissions in India during the GR; the use of subnational data for compiling spatially explicit maps of N inputs (N fertilizers, manure N, biological N fixation, atmospheric deposition) and outputs (crop harvest, grazing) was compared with results using country-scale data.
+Since the launch of the Green Revolution (GR) in Indian agriculture in the 1960s, Indian food production has successfully become self-sufficient.
+This has also led to increasing soil nitrogen (N) surpluses and various negative environmental impacts, such as NH3 emissions.
+Using the IMAGE Global Nutrient Model, this study explores the development of food production, soil N surpluses, and associated NH3 emissions in India during the GR.
+The use of subnational data for compiling spatially explicit maps of N inputs (N fertilizers, manure N, biological N fixation, atmospheric deposition) and outputs (crop harvest, grazing) was compared with results using country-scale data.

 Authors